 |EDUCATION OPTIONS – HOW TO CHOOSE A TRUCK DRIVING TRAINING SCHOOL|

 A good way to get started on a career in driving is by enrolling in a truck driver training program.
 Driver training schools can be found in most parts of the country, often in community colleges, vocational- technical schools, and through private, proprietary schools.
 Many trucking companies also operate their own training facilities.
-Visit the Commercial Vehicle Training Alliance, the National Association of Publicly Funded Truck Driving Schools or the Professional Truck Driver Institute websites and learn more about driver training schools.
+Visit the Commercial Vehicle Training Association, the National Association of Publicly Funded Truck Driving Schools or the Professional Truck Driver Institute websites and learn more about driver training schools.
 Those organizations represent some of the most reputable schools.

 Choosing a good driver training school takes careful research and a lot of comparison shopping.
 To find the program that is right for you, visit as many schools either in person or on-line as you can and consider the following guidelines: